-If you’ve noticed your dog exhibiting symptoms of a cough or cold, you might have thought to give them some of your Dimetapp.
-The basic rule of thumb is not to give your dog any over-the-counter medication, as it was not dosed for them, and was not developed by pharmaceutical manufacturers for use by canines.
+If your dog has been exhibiting symptoms of a cough or cold, you may have thought to give them some of your Dimetapp.
+The basic rule of thumb is not to give your dog any over-the-counter medication, as it was not dosed for them nor was it developed for canine use.

-Even though we consider OTC drugs less powerful or harmful than prescription pharmaceuticals, they are nonetheless pretty potent, especially when you start talking about crossing over to a different species.
-A dog’s digestive system is different and that’s where these medications end up, in the dog’s stomach.
+Even though we consider OTC drugs less powerful or harmful than prescription pharmaceuticals, they are nonetheless potent.
+This is especially true when using on a different species.
+A dog’s digestive system is different and that’s where these medications end up, in their stomachs.
 Their metabolic rate will change the way the drug moves through their system.

-That’s why it is best to take a wait-and-see attitude with your pet, and call the veterinarian if you notice these symptoms persisting over a series of days.
-You don’t want to treat dog for every little problem they experience during their lifetime, and you also don’t want to take such a careless attitude that you overlook a serious condition.
-However, it is usually not a good idea to take the path of most convenience and give your dog an at home medication taken from your own supply.
+That’s why it’s best to take a wait-and-see attitude with your pet, and call the veterinarian if you notice these symptoms persisting over a series of days.
+You don’t want to treat your dog for every little problem they experience during their lifetime, but you also don’t want to take such a careless attitude that you overlook a serious condition.
+However, it’s usually not a good idea to take the path of most convenience.
+Don’t give your dog your own supply of Dimetapp.

 Can I Give My Dog Dimetapp?
 Answer: No

-You’ll notice some owners out there say that they gave their dog Dimetapp and it worked, or it didn’t hurt them at all.
-They’ll even be so kind as to give you the dosages they gave to their dog.
+Some owners say that they gave their dog Dimetapp and it worked, or it didn’t hurt them at all.
 The problem with this is that dogs are almost like snowflakes in that no two are exactly the same.

 They may be the same breed, but even within the breed they will have different weights, ages, and medical histories.
 Giving these broad stroke suggestions doesn’t really help, and could even lead to serious consequences.
 They may be well-meaning, but you should avoid this kind of advice.